 If you're just starting out building a credit history or you're trying to rebuild your credit, being an authorized user can help improve your credit score.
-Once you're added to the account, its entire history will appear on your credit reports if the card issuer reports authorized user activity.
+Once you're added to the account, its entire history will appear on your credit reports if the card issuer reports authorized-user activity.

-If the account has been open for a long time and the primary account holder has used it responsibly—including making all payments on time and maintaining a low credit utilization rate, meaning the balance is low relative to the credit limit—it can benefit you.
+If the account has been open for a long time and the primary account holder has used it responsibly—including making all payments on time and maintaining a low credit utilization ratio, meaning the balance is low relative to the credit limit—it can benefit you.

 Credit card issuers don't run a credit check when someone adds you as an authorized user, and it's possible to get added to someone else's credit card account before you turn 18.
 But with some credit card issuers, the primary account holder may have the ability to limit your spending power.
-They can also remove you from the account without your permission.
+They can also remove you from the credit card account without your permission.